 If you believe a vulnerable adult is being abused, neglected, or exploited, contact Adult Protective Services: 802-241-0512.

 You can also request an order against abuse, neglect, and exploitation of a vulnerable adult from the Family Division of the Superior Court.
-You can find the forms at the bottom of the Relief from Abuse web page, or get them from your local court.
+You can find the forms at the bottom of this page, or get them from your local court.

 Most elders and people with disabilities successfully manage their own lives and are capable of providing for their own care without assistance.
 They are not automatically defined as vulnerable adults simply because of age or disability.